 Cut your cord about 1 1/2″ shorter than the finished bag handle.

 Wrap the cord in the webbing, hold with clover clips.

 Using a zipper foot stitch along the edge of the webbing encasing the cord.

 If you end up with a wobbly edge like myself consider using wonder tape to hold the raw edges together.
 Wonder tape is double sided tape which does not glue up your sewing machine needles and disappears when washed – great invention.
-Place along the deg, place the cord in the middle peel the paper off and press the two sides of the webbing together.
+Place along the edge, place the cord in the middle peel the paper off and press the two sides of the webbing together.

 Lastly zigzag the raw edges at the end of the handles.
 This will stop the ends fraying until you are ready to sew onto your custom handmade bag.

 Leather Corded Bag handles